ferdon-inc/styleguide/lokahi/index.md

 Procedure

-1. You can hide the “Add Component sidebar” menu by clicking on “x” icon to minimize the menu on the left hand side of the screen and clicking on the “Hamburger icon” (Three Horizontal lines) to re-open.
+1. You can hide the “Add Component sidebar” menu by clicking on “x” icon to minimize the menu on the left hand side of the screen and clicking the Add component icon (the icon below the Lokahi logo) to reopen the sidebar.
 2. Within the “Add Component sidebar” menu, there may be multiple categories available to minimize and maximize within a drop down list that shows all blocks available for use on the workboard.
 3. You can create a new Element in an existing group category in the “Add Component sidebar” by: